stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 # Creating and managing placement rules

 You can create and manage placement rules to define where and how Helm charts and deployables are deployed.
-U

- of your deployables.

   * [Create a placement rule](#create-a-placement-rule)
   * [Assign a placement rule](#assign-a-placement-rule)